AkshayPappu/voice-desktop-assistant/README.md

 ## 📞 Support

-For support, please:
+Need help?
+I'm here!
+You can:
 1. Check the [Issues](https://github.com/yourusername/voice-desktop-assistant/issues) page
-2. Open a new issue if your problem isn't already listed
+2. Open a new issue if you can't find what you're looking for
-3. Contact the maintainers for urgent matters
+3. Drop me a message for urgent stuff

+Remember, this is a personal project, so I'm always happy to help make it better! 😊